 4. Inability to Manage IT Operations Beyond the Endpoint

 Endpoint management is paramount — without it, MSPs lack full visibility into their IT operations.
-However, MSPs may leverage tools that fail to provide endpoint visibility, which hampers their ability to automate these operations.
+Meanwhile, MSPs may leverage tools that fail to provide endpoint visibility, which hampers their ability to automate these operations.

 Why MSPs Need to Prioritize Automation